astropy/photutils/docs/psf.rst

 on the stars in this image.
 Note that the input image must be background-subtracted prior to using the photometry classes.
 See :ref:`background` for tools to subtract a global background from an image.
-This is not needed for our synthetic image because it does not include background.
+This step is not needed for our synthetic image because it does not include background.

 We'll use the `~photutils.detection.DAOStarFinder` class for source detection.
 We'll estimate the initial fluxes of each